cappuu02/Cybersecurity-Sapienza/Distributed System/1b) MODELS, ABSTRACTIONS AND BASIC CONCEPTS.md

 - PL1: (Reliable delivery) If a correct process $p$ sends $m$ to $q$, then $q$ eventually delivers $m$.
 - PL2: (No duplication) A message is delivered at most once.
 - FL3: (No creation) If some process $q$ delivers a message $m$ with sender $p$, then m was sent by $p$ to $q$.
-## Perfect P2P Link
+## Perfect PP2P Link
 ![[Distributed System/Images/21.png]]
 ### Perfect P2P Link Proof FL3
 Proof by contradiction:
-SUpose process $q$ executing our algorithm receives message m that was not sent by p.
+Suppose process $q$ executing our algorithm receives message m that was not sent by p.
 Fact 1: If q delivers a message, then it delivers here:
 ![[Distributed System/Images/22.png]]
 This implies that sl delivered a message that was not created.
 Violates the hypothesis that sl is a stubborn.